About Us

 Are cookies used?

 Yes.
-Cookies are small files transferred to a user’s computer hard drive through a web browser (if allowed)
+Cookies are small files transferred to a user’s computer hard drive through a web browser (if allowed) that enable the site or its service providers to recognize the browser and capture certain information.

 What are cookies used for?